TWJolly/fundraising_data_pull/README.md

 current_donations.csv will contain all the donations to these fundraisers
 - Note that the column "Link" gives the URL for the fundraisers themselves

-It also creates 2 all_* files that increase in size every time you run the script - this is to capture data changes and to retain data from expired pages (which can't be accessed through the api).
+It also creates/appends data to  2 all_* files in the present folder that increase in size every time you run the script - this is to capture data changes and to retain data from expired pages (which can't be accessed through the api).

-The charities that this script uses (in effective_charities.csv) are all recommended by one or more organisations associated with effective altruism (although in some cases the lists only recommend targeting a particular part of the charity's work)  :
+The charities that this script uses (in effective_charities.csv) are all recommended by one or more organisations associated with effective altruism (although in some cases the lists only recommend targeting a particular part of the charity's work):

 https://www.givewell.org/